facebookresearch/dynabench/docs/owners.md

 ### Can I add a new metric?

 Yes!
 Submit a PR, and reach out to us if you need help.
-You'll need to add your metric [here](https://github.com/facebookresearch/dynabench/tree/main/evaluation/metrics) and make a syntax checker for it's annotation_config_json specs [here](https://github.com/facebookresearch/dynabench/blob/main/api/models/task.py#L127)
+You'll need to add your metric [here](https://github.com/facebookresearch/dynabench/tree/main/evaluation/metrics) and make a syntax checker for it's task config YAML specs [here](https://github.com/facebookresearch/dynabench/blob/main/api/models/task.py#L127)

 ### Can I add a new model-wrong-metric?

 Yes!
 Submit a PR, and reach out to us if you need help.
-You'll need to add your metric [here](https://github.com/facebookresearch/dynabench/blob/main/api/models/task.py#L32) along with a syntax checker for it's annotation_config_json specs.
+You'll need to add your metric [here](https://github.com/facebookresearch/dynabench/blob/main/api/models/task.py#L32) along with a syntax checker for it's task config YAML specs.

 ### Can I add a new aggregation metric?